sammilucia/arch-gaming/README.md

 3. In the above example you would still use launch options like: `gamemoderun vblank_mode=0 VKD3D_CONFIG=force_static_cbv %command%`.
 Unless you want to live on the wild side and put them all into env variables.

 The other disadvantage of this method is that if you play some lightweight games on battery (\*cough\* Stardew Valley \*cough\*), they will be forced to use the NVIDIA, which will drain battery.

+## Asus fan settings
+If you are on a recent Asus notebook, see asus-linux.org for guides on how to properly configure NVIDIA drivers and support for configurable fan curves.

+I use the following commands to set fan curves for the Performance power profile with [asusctl](https://gitlab.com/asus-linux/asusctl).
+You don't need `sudo` for these:

+1. `asusctl fan-curve -m performance -f cpu -D 30c:80,40c:80,50c:80,60c:180,70c:180,80c:180,90c:180,180c:220` to set the CPU fan curve.
+2. `asusctl fan-curve -m performance -f gpu -D 30c:80,40c:80,50c:80,60c:180,70c:180,80c:180,90c:180,180c:220` to set the GPU fan curve.

 ## What do the flags do?
 - `vblank_mode=0` prevents Proton for trying to wait for vblank (the next screen redraw), which depending on a number of factors (desktop environment, and your specific config), it may not even get.
 This can lead to a really weird tearing effect.